SoftwareAG/adabas-rest-webapp/README.md

 ## Introduction

-This Web-Application provides access to all Adabas REST server tasks and data.
+This Web-Application provides access to Adabas REST server tasks and data.
-All pages contain REST api web URL's used to retrieve the JSON content.
+The pages contain REST api web URL's used to retrieve the JSON content.
 The received data is displayed on the web page.
 Actions are added to the web page as well.

 ![Login screen](image/login_screen.png)

 ## Installation

-The Adabas REST WebApp can be compiled using the NPM and Node infrastructure.
+The Adabas REST web application can be compiled using the NPM and Node infrastructure.
 NPM third party packages needed to be installed first.
 Following command will install the corresponding packages in `node_modules`:

 ```sh
 npm install